aleh/pocketchip-batt/README.md

 the actual voltage and use the fuel gauge to calculate "virtual" voltage which after mapping by the home screen will become a fuel gauge effectively improving the battery indicator.

+`ubihealthd` causes additional stutter on 4.4, this appears to be due to excessive logging.
+The modified ubihealthd.service lowers the logging level and increases niceness of the process, mitigating the random audio stutter further.

 ## Installation

 (If you have the older version of the script, then first uninstall it using the original sources.)